End-to-end optimization of coherent optical communications over the split-step Fourier method guided by the nonlinear Fourier transform theory: Numerical setup

 \subsection{Transmitter}

-The transmitter is a standard single-polarization \ac{NFDM} transmitter with the same structure as the one reported in \cite{JonesPTL2018}.
+The transmitter is a standard single-polarization \ac{NFDM} transmitter with the same structure as the one reported in \cite{JonesPTL2018} and experimentally validated in~\cite{GaiarinJLT2020}.

 In details, a sequence of uniform random symbols \mbox{$\txsymbonehot \in \symbalphabet = \{ i~|~i = 1, \dots, M \}$}, with $M = 16$ the size of the chosen symbol alphabet, is generated.
 Each symbol is mapped onto a discrete nonlinear spectrum consisting of two discrete eigenvalues $\eig[i]$ and their associated complex scattering coefficients $\nftb[i]$, $i=1,2$, which are independently modulated using 4-\ac{PSK} as illustrated in \figurename~\ref{fig:setup}.
 The set of values \{$\eig[i], \nftb[i]$\}, $i=1,2$ constitutes \iac{NFDM} symbol that carries a total of four information bits, similarly to two parallel 4-\ac{PSK} channels, at the symbol rate of 1 \gbaud{}.
 Note that the cardinality of the alphabet, as well as the number of eigenvalues, have not been optimized.
-The values have been chosen mainly to simplify the comparison with existing literature on \ac{NFDM} systems~\cite{Gaiarin2018,JonesPTL2018,DaRosJLT19,LeNatPhot2017,DongPTL15}.
+The values have been chosen mainly to simplify the comparison with existing literature on \ac{NFDM} systems~\cite{Gaiarin2018,JonesPTL2018,DaRosJLT19,LeNatPhot2017,DongPTL15,GaiarinJLT2020}. \ul{The choice of b-modulation stems from its better noise resilience, as discussed in}~\cite{wahls2017generation}.

 An \ac{INFT} implemented with \iac{DT} \cite{matveev1991darboux} maps each \ac{NFDM} symbol into a time-domain waveform $\nfld$ with 96 samples-per-symbol and solitonic pulse shape.

 In order to obtain an optical field, $\fld$, matched to the \ac{NLSE} in \eqref{eq:NLSE}, the waveform $\nfld$ needs to be de-normalized (Denorm. block in \figurename~\ref{fig:setup}) using \eqref{eq:normalization} with the parameters reported in \tablename~\ref{tab:sim_params}.
 This last operation ensures that the optical field, which carries the information, is matched to a lossless optical channel.
 Given that the fiber loss is not accounted for by the \ac{NFT} theory, which relies on \eqref{eq:NNLSE}, the obtained waveform is not perfectly matched to the actual channel constituted of lossy \ac{SMF} spans interleaved by \acp{EDFA}.
 It is possible to obtain a better match by performing the de-normalization in \eqref{eq:normalization} replacing the fiber nonlinear coefficient $\nonlinfact$ with a different value $\nonlinfactlpa$.
 In a standard \ac{NFDM} communication system this value is usually set to the one provided by the \acf{LPA} approximation \cite{hasegawa1995solitons}, which for the channel considered in this work is $\nonlinfactlpa[LPA] = 0.34$.